Kneeling Chair pros and cons

 You have seen kneeling chairs online, as well as in shops and offices in South Africa.
 Your friends may have purchased one.
 You have heard that a posture chair is good for lower back pain.
-You are thinking about buying one and you ask yourself….”what are the pros and cons of a kneeling office chair, and is it suitable for me?”
+You are thinking about buying a kneeling chair and you ask yourself….”what are the pros and cons of a kneeling office chair, and is it suitable for me?”

-The answer to this question is a simple ‘yes’, provided that you understand the ergonomic principle of a kneeling chair, and you use it correctly.
+The answer to this question is a simple ‘yes’, provided that you understand the ergonomic principle of a kneeling chair, and you know how to use it correctly.

 To help you decide if a Kneeling Chair is right for you, in this article we will discuss: